LeaveNhA/cloudera-docker-wordcount/README.md

 Project is ready-to-run for the desired output.
 Input is not specified by the homework, then I decided to use something from Shakespear as an homage of a kind.

-The specifications will be filled under the README.

 ### Running the HomeWork

 #### 1. clone this github repository